HPCPowerStack/hpcpowerstack.github.io/raitenhaslach20.md

 The PowerStack seminar will be June 17th (Wed) through June 19th (Fri) with the exact time to be decided soon (we plan on 3 hour blocks on each day).
 We are quite hopeful that this will lead to more focused discussions.
 The goal is provide updates from the working groups that had formed at the last seminar in November and to discuss the resulting documents and their next steps.
-Attendance will be free of charge and a registration site will be available soon.
+Attendance will be free of charge.
+Registration link below

 Please feel free to forward the news of our digital seminar to other colleagues, as needed.